thecdil/crabtree_source/docs/crabtree/notes.md

 # custom layouts

-- 3d_model
+- 3d_model --> parent records for 3d_model items.
+The model files are in child records.
 - 3d_model_child --> this isn't actually used as a layout, the 3d_model layout pulls these items in for download
-- crabtree_multiple --> these are multiple images of points from different angles
+- artifact_image --> this layout supports single image items, or "multiple" style records with child images for multiple images of points from different angles.
+Importantly, these are different from standard CB multiple items, because they display and download the parent record as the first item on the page, not just the children.

+# metadata notes

+The metadata is split into two sets: crabtree_artifacts.csv (8599 rows) and crabtree_archives.csv (4411 rows).

 # object notes